- 5. Environmental

 - Weaning to a solid food starts at three weeks of age.

 - Complete weaning from milk should be at six weeks of age.

-- Vaccinations should start at 6 to 8 weeks of age.
+- Puppy vaccinations should start at 6 to 8 weeks of age.

 - Puppies should not be separated from their littermates until after 8 weeks of age to avoid personality defects.